pyscaffold/pyscaffold/docs/features.rst

 ``putup --update my_project --travis``.
 For this to work, PyScaffold stores all options that were initially used to put up the scaffold under the ``[pysaffold]`` section in ``setup.cfg``.
-Be aware that right now PyScaffold provides no way to remove features which was once added.
+Be aware that right now PyScaffold provides no way to remove a feature which was once added.

 .. _setuptools: http://setuptools.readthedocs.io/en/latest/setuptools.html